DroidsOnRoids/Toast-App/app/src/androidTest/SAMPLE.md

 ### Setup
 First thing to do is to change your BASE_API_URL.
-The asiest way to do that is to create new build type or product flavor that contains changed API URL to localhost.
+The easiest way to do that is to create new build type or product flavor that contains changed API URL to localhost.

 ```java
 productFlavors {